 - Body temperature regulation problems.
 Symptoms can include:

-- trouble cooling down after you exercise or are exposed to heat
+- trouble cooling down after exercise or heat exposure

 - Stroke (decreased or blocked blood flow to the brain), which is more commonly reported in older people using Rexulti.
 Symptoms can include: